 When it was quiet, Aaron spoke up, "Powers, what are you doing here?"

 Elias looked at Aaron, and didn't look at all surprised to see him.
 "Taking in the wonderful scenery," his voice dripped with sarcasm.

 The three remaining men got up and rushed for Elias.
 Two grabbed him by the shoulders, while the third punched him hard in the face.
 Elias didn't react at all, not even as blood began trickling down his face.
 Elias kicked the man who had punched him, and while his buddies were distracted enough for Elias to free his arms.

-"What does it look like I'm doing?"
-He spat out a bit of blood.
+"What does it look like I'm doing?" he hissed, spitting out a bit of his blood.

 They advanced on him again, and the look in Elias' eyes this time told Aaron he was done messing around.
 One of the men picked up a broken beer bottle by the neck, and held it above his head like a hatchet.
 The other two followed suit, and Elias still looked unfazed.
 Aaron guessed he wasn't lying when he'd told him he couldn't feel fear.
 Or pain, and judging by now heavily his nose was bleeding, it looked like it came in handy.